Tabletop RPG advice for little dragons

 While hunting mages is, for some, a higher calling, for others it may be basic survival.
 Some characters may be backed into a corner and forced to get strong enough to fight their way out.
 In doing so, bargains may be made with other entities to give the mage hunter the strength and abilities to defeat their foes.
 Whether for revenge or survival, these characters are willing to do anything, even give up parts of their life and freedom, to gain the strength to defeat their foes.

 Warlocks are the only full casters on this list.
-Thematically, it can totally make sense for a Warlock to hate harmful magic users, but as full casters, Warlocks also have some advantages over the others in this list.
+Thematically, it can make sense for a Warlock to hate harmful magic users, but as full casters, Warlocks also have some advantages over the others in this list.
 They gain useful anti-magic spells like Counterspell, and they gain these spells much earlier than any other character on this list.
-Their hit points are going to be roughly equivalent to Monks, and they have better defenses than most mages.
+Their hit points will be roughly equivalent to Monks, and they have better defenses than most mages.
 Their Eldritch Invocations can also give them some solid staple abilities that aren’t limited by their spell slots.

 Hexblades grant even more benefits to mage hunters.
 They can wear medium armor and use shields, giving them powerful defenses on par with any other character on this list, and they also learn the Shield spell, making them even harder to hit.
-They can use Charisma for their weapon attacks, giving them a common stat to use for both weapon attacks and magic—making them effective at any range.
+They can use Charisma for their weapon attacks, giving them a common stat for both weapon attacks and magic—making them effective at any range.
 The Hexblade’s Curse feature also lets them focus their attacks on a single target, giving Hexblades a tremendous advantage against them.

 Since Hexblades do equally well at range as they do in melee, Mage Slayer is less important than it would be for a dedicated melee class.
-With Eldritch Blast being so powerful and with many magic users being able to teleport away, the Spell Sniper feat will allow you to hit enemy mages even if they use Dimension Door to teleport 500 feet away.
+With Eldritch Blast being so powerful and many magic users being able to teleport away, the Spell Sniper feat will allow you to hit enemy mages even if they use Dimension Door to teleport 500 feet away.
 Warlocks have proficiency in Wisdom and Charisma saving throws, making them good at evading some harmful spells, but taking Resilient to gain proficiency in Constitution saving throws can make you tougher while also making it easier for you to pass your concentration checks to keep your foes under the debilitating effects of your spells.

 Races for a Mage Hunter

 Mage hunters specialize in fighting mages, so protection against magic is one of the most important things you can get.
-This is less important for some characters, depending on how much magic defense their class and subclass get, but it can be vital for some of the characters here.
+This is less important for some characters, depending on how much magic defense their class and subclass get, but it can be vital for some characters here.

 Satyrs and Yuan-Ti are the gold standard for magic resistance, gaining defensive abilities that are considered overpowered by some players, but are nonetheless helpful for any mage hunter.
 Gnomes, including Deep Gnomes, also gain some great magic defenses.